rolczynski/Explainable-Sentiment-Analysis/article/article.md

 The diagram above illustrates an overview of the pipeline stages.
 As usual, at the very beginning, we pre-process the inputs.
 We convert the text and the aspects into the `task` which keeps well-prepared tokenized examples that we can then further encode and pass to the model.
 The model makes a prediction, and here is a change.
-Instead of directly post-processing model outputs, we have added a review process wherein the independent component called the `professor` supervises and explains the model predictions.
+Instead of directly post-processing model outputs, we have added the review process wherein the independent component called the `professor` supervises and explains a model prediction.
-The professor might dismiss a model prediction if the model internal states seem to be suspicious.
+The professor might dismiss a model prediction if model internal states or outputs seem to be suspicious.
 In the next sections, we will discuss in detail how the model and the professor work.

 ````python